Veterinary Surgeon Wolverhampton

 - She’s drowsy but can still walk

-- She has a wound which may be covered by a light dressing
+- Has a wound which may be covered by a light dressing

-- She has a bandage on one or more legs, meaning she’s received medications through an intravenous drip (These are normally removed shortly after returning home unless instructed otherwise)
+- Will be bandaged on one or more legs, meaning she’s received medications through an intravenous drip (These are normally removed shortly after returning home unless instructed otherwise)